 Here is a little about who I am and why I love sharing with you guys!

-I am passionate about educating girls and women on the lessons I've learned as a professional athlete.
+My name is Katherine Shai (Fulp-Allen), and I am passionate about educating girls and women on the lessons I've learned as a professional athlete.
 I found that the skills I acquired as an athlete have transferred into every aspect of my life.
 I am a 5x National Team Member, 2x Olympic Team Alternate, and University World Champion for Team USA in wrestling.

 I have had the opportunity to travel the world and train for Team USA as a Resident Athlete at the Olympic Training Center in Colorado Springs, CO for two Olympic Quadrants.
 There, I was able to surround myself with fellow professionals where I learned all I could about becoming the best athlete and the best version of myself.